Description

 Alarm relay

 Normally open.
-Closed if the red LED is on, and open if the red LED is off.
+Closed if the red LED is lit, and open if the red LED is off.

 Alarm reset

-Two terminals are available to connect a push button.
-Connecting the two terminals resets the relay.
+Two terminals are available for connecting a push button.
+By connecting the two terminals, the relay is reset.
 The reset condition remains active until the alarm condition has expired.
-Afterwards, the relay will close again when an alarm is triggered.
+Subsequently, the relay will close when an alarm is triggered again.

 More information and control through the median voltage monitoring function of the BMV702 battery controller.

 The BMV-702 measures the median voltage of a string of cells or batteries.
-It displays the deviation from the ideal median voltage in volts or percentage.
-Separate deviation percentages can be set to trigger a visible/audible alarm, and to close a dry contact of a relay for remote alarm purposes.
-Please refer to the BMV-702 manual for more information regarding battery balancing.
+It displays the deviation from the ideal median voltage in volts or percent.
+Separate deviation percentages can be set to trigger a visible/audible alarm, and to close a relay's dry contact for remote alarm purposes.
+Please consult the BMV-702 manual for more information on battery balancing.